decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-emotes.md

   - `name`: Name of the Emote
   - `description`: Description of your Emote (no more than 64 characters in total, counting spaces)
   - `category`: Category of the Emote ("dance", "stunt", "greetings", "fun", "poses", "reactions", "horror", "miscellaneous")
-  - `rarity`: Rarity of the Item ("unique", "mythic", "legendary", "epic", "rare", "uncommon", "common")
+  - `rarity`: Rarity of the Item ("unique", "mythic", "legendary", "epic", "rare", "exotic", "uncommon", "common")
   - `play_mode`: Simple or Loop Animation ("simple", "loop")
   - `tags`: Tags for easy finding in the marketplace.